goblinhack/c-plus-plus-examples/std_map_with_custom_key/README.md

 =====================================

 std::map provides a key to value mapping, where the key is sorted.
-On the back end std::map could be implemented as a tree or hashtable, but the point is you don't need to worry about that.
-All you need to do is provide a means to sort the keys and for that via the < operator.
+Behind the scenes std::map could be implemented as a tree or hashtable, but the point is you don't need to worry about that.
+All you need to do is provide a means to sort the keys via the "<" operator.

-Now many classes come with this operator already, hence you can do:
+Now, many classes come with this operator already, hence you can do:
 ```C++
     std::map< std::string, int > m;
     // std::map< std::string, int, std::greater<int>>